sjchiass/pitemp/README.md

   1. The closed cases build up heat over 30-60 minutes (they're not stationary series)
   2. The usage is (mostly) discrete over 5 usage levels, making the data less rich
-  3. There are dependencies between the case panels, so some panels have a lot more data in the 17 tests
+  3. There are dependencies between the case parts, so some parts have a lot more data in the 17 tests (case frame is ~90% active)

 ### Experiment 2: min-max cycling